SQLDBAWithABeard/SQLBits2023-TrainingDay/WhatDoWeNeed.md

 backup restore back and forth from MI to SQL202

-Jess wants to do funky demo of stuff here and stuff therere and move it around
+Jess wants to do funky demo of stuff here and stuff there and move it around

 # dev container infrastructure